 Most importantly, they can meet other young people who have the same approach to life and who share the same ideals if not always the same ideas.
 All enjoy the great spirit of friendship which pervades the holiday.
 Each person is valued for themselves and makes their own unique contribution to the success of the week.

 We use dormitories for sleeping, with 4~9 people in a room.
-Meals are prepared for us by the school chef (three cooked meals each day) with special meals for vegetarians.
-The house is an ideal base for a busy but relaxing holiday, and we always receive a warm welcome.
+Meals are prepared for us by the school chef (three cooked meals each day) with special meals for vegetarians, vegans and those with other special dietary needs.
+The friendly and welcoming school is an ideal base for a busy but relaxing holiday.

 Part of each day is spent playing sport.
 Volleyball and Podex (a cross between cricket and baseball) are the main team games.
 We also play tennis, hockey, football and basketball, often adapting the rules to enable everyone, regardless of age or ability, to play a full part.
 Members enjoy the light-hearted approach to our games which we play in teams, pairs or small informal groups.
 Enthusiasm and participation matter as much as skill, and there is the chance to learn new games such as squash and handball as well as playing with a partner in our Oakley 'Golf' tournament using walking sticks and tennis balls.